 f.
 The Congregation Council shall be responsible for this congregation’s investments and its total insurance program.

 C12.06.
 The Congregation Council shall see that the provisions of this constitution, its bylaws, and the continuing resolutions are carried out.

+C12.06.01 Pursuant to *C4.04., the organizational structure for this congregation shall consist of the Congregation Council providing leadership with committees, task forces, and other organizational groups performing their functions and reporting to the Congregation Council.
+A continuing resolution describing the structure and responsibilities for each committee, task force, and other organizational group shall be prepared by the Congregation Council and listed here below.

 C12.07.
 The Congregation Council shall provide for an annual review of the membership roster.